janneurocny/wnicc/README.md

 6. Vyplniť
 \
 **General**
-Name: Network Configurator
+Name: *Network Configurator*
-Vybrač *Run whether user is logged on or not*
+Vybrať *Run whether user is logged on or not*
 Zaškrtnúť *Run with highest privileges*
 \
 **Trigers**